V090909/V090909/README.md

 ## Hello!
 Welcome to my projects.
 ### 🐌
-I'm a psycholinguist who is interested in the sentence processing of ambiguous structures by bilinguals.
+I'm a psycholinguist who is interested in the sentence processing of ambiguous structures by bilingual populations.

 I've also developed a few computational projects, such as analyzing child speech for the emergence of word classes and grammar, using Twitter geodata to analyze user metrics, a calculator of phonetic distance between two words based on vectorized IPA features, and prompt engineering of medical abstracts drug-drug interactions.